KonstantinosVasilopoulos/massiliarp/README.md

 ##### Infrastructure

 The city of Massilia has a number of buildings that contribute to the city's prosperity.
-Every building must be maintained each turn.
-Thus, every buidling's expenses must be taken into consideration at the end of each turn.
+Every building must be maintained every 2 turns.
+Thus, every buidling's expenses must be taken into consideration at the end of every other turn.
 The city can house multiple buildings of the same type.
 New building types can also be created.

 ##### Demographics